Tomonj1/PCAdmin/README.md

 `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`.

 To install all the required libraries, run this command in the console:
-`pip install psutil python-telegram-bot mss pyautogui GPUtil`
+`pip install psutil python-telegram-bot mss pyautogui GPUtil pyinstaller`